|

 Scientific Name: Xerus inauris

-Common Name: South African Ground Squirrel, Erdhörnchen,
+Common Name: South African Ground Squirrel, Erdhörnchen, Erdmännchen,

-Erdmännchen, L'Ecureuils fouisseur, Scoiattolo, Waaierstert.
+L'Ecureuils fouisseur, Scoiattolo, Waaierstert.

 Description: The hair on the body, head and limbs is short and

-bristly There are four digits on the forefeet and five on the hind, all
+bristly There are four digits on the forefeet and five on the hind, all with

-and ringed with white, the ears are very small.
+white, the ears are very small.

-Difference in Sex: Females have two pairs of nipples on the
+Difference in Sex: Females have two pairs of nipples on the belly and

-belly and are smaller than male.
+are smaller than male.

-Average Weight of Adult: Average total length males 47cm and
+Average Weight of Adult: Average total length males 47cm and weight

-weight 1022g: females 45cm, tail 21cm and weight 795g
+1022g: females 45cm, tail 21cm and weight 795g

 Habitat: S Angola, Namibia, Botswana, W Zimbabwe, South Africa

-Habits: Active during the day, it emerges from the burrow about
+Habits: Active during the day, it emerges from the burrow about an

-storms.
-Sunbathes in cold weather, in hot weather lies flat in the shade
+cold weather, in hot weather lies flat in the shade and flicks sand onto its

-Main feeding time: Diural
+Main feeding time: Diurnal

 Size: